xtone/ui-scan-android-sdk/README.md

-# AndroidAutoScreenShot
+# UI SCAN SDK for Android

-"AndroidAutoScreenShot" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the XXX service
+"UI SCAN SDK" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the UI SCAN service

 ## Features
 - Semi Automatically take screenshots of your app
 - Full Screen screenshots contains scroll of your app
-- Automatically Upload screenshot to XXX
+- Automatically Upload screenshot to UI SCAN

 ## Requirements
-- Android 8+
+- minSDK 26+
 - Java 8+
 - Kotlin Project